TracyChacon/TracyChacon.github.io/README.md

 # [Tracy Chacon's resume website (Click Here)](https://TracyChacon.github.io)

-## About this site: It's a work in progress
+## About this site: It's a work in progress with more projects to come.
-At the moment it's an artful minimalist website that follows the great tradition of "Hello world!", later I'll be using React for this github site.
-So stay tuned all you recruiters, this work in progress will only get better.

 ## What my resume site will showcase
-### Techonologies/Languages
-- HTML
-- CSS
-- JavaScript
-- React
-- Node
-- SQL
-- Mongo DB
-- Git/GitHub
-- Markdown

-### Portfolio
+### Portfolio items to add:
 - Mockups
 - Algorithms
 - Display knowledge of developer processes